simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 Besides a DI library, .NET Core ships with a logging library out-of-the-box.
 Any application developer can use the built-in logger abstraction directly in their applications.
 But should they?
 If you look at the [`ILogger` abstraction](https://github.com/aspnet/Logging/blob/1.0.0/src/Microsoft.Extensions.Logging.Abstractions/ILogger.cs) supplied to us by Microsoft, it’s hard to deny that the abstraction is very generic in nature and might very well not suit your application’s specific needs.
 The previous arguments still hold: application code should be in control over the abstraction.

-The SOLID principles guide us defining an application-specific abstraction for logging.
+The SOLID principles guide you towards defining an application-specific abstraction for logging.
 The exact shape of this abstraction will obviously differ from application to application (but look at [this example](https://stackoverflow.com/questions/5646820/logger-wrapper-best-practice) for inspiration).
 Again, a simple adapter implementation can do the transition from application code to framework code:

 {{< highlight csharp >}}
 // your application's logging abstraction